Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 From Spider-Man 2 to Batman Returns, here are 20 of the most unnerving moments from your favorite comic book movies.

 Superhero movies are an obvious delivery system for epic CG spectacle and heroic action sequences.
 But, sometimes, they also serve as a means to provide the occasional scary scene or three.

 While it's expected for a vigilante like Batman, who uses fear to prey on the fearful, to traffic in tropes usually reserved for horror movies, some of his fellow DC heroes — along with some of Marvel’s — also venture into stories that may cause every hair on the back of your neck to stand up.
-As another Halloween creeps up on us, here are 20 of the scariest moments in superhero movie history (in order of theatrical release).
+As great as action scenes are in comic book films, the genre also does an exceptional job of bringing us to the edge of our seats in some unsettling ways.
+Here are 20 of the scariest moments in superhero movie history (in order of theatrical release).

 Warning: You might wanna read this with the lights on — and be aware of possible spoilers, the scariest thing of all.

 1. Superman loses his powers in Superman II (1981)

 Superman II is one of the best comic book movies ever, full of iconic moments (“Kneel before Zod!”) and some of the genre’s best action scenes.
 But the theatrical cut also features one of the creepiest and most unnerving moments in DC movie history: Superman’s powers literally being stripped away from him.

 While at his Fortress of Solitude, Christopher Reeve’s Kal-El enters a crystal chamber to make himself human for the love of his life, Margot Kidder’s Lois Lane.
 The de-powering process unfolds with a Cronenberg-level of body horror, as viewers get an X-Ray view inside Superman’s face to watch his Kryptonian biology drain away on the cellular level. *shudder*

 2. An A.I. possession in Superman III (1983)